chr15m/gitnonymous/README.md

 Whilst this will help you adopt a pseudonymous virtual identity, you should be aware of the following information leaks that may still be used to try to identify you, pointed out by @ryancdotorg on Hacker News:

- * Commit times will be leaked (narrows down sleeping/working hours).
+ * Commit times will be leaked (narrows down sleeping/working hours), although timezone is not exposed.
  * SSH client version will be leaked to servers you connect to (shows Linux distro version and patch level).

 ## Dependencies ##